jspuij/Cortex.Net/docs/pages/observable.md

 There are a few simple rules to remember while working with the [[Observable]](xref:Cortex.Net.Api.ObservableAttribute) attribute:

-- It either applies to an [auto-implemented property](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties or a class.
+- It either applies to an [auto-implemented property](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) or a class.
 In the latter case all auto-implemented properties will be converted to observables.
-- It will convert IList<T>, ICollection<T>, IReadonlyCollection<T> interface properties to [ObservableCollection](xref:Cortex.Net.Types.ObservableCollection).
+- It will convert IList&lt;T&rt;, ICollection&lt;T&rt;, IReadonlyCollection&lt;T&rt; interface properties to [ObservableCollection&lt;T&rt;](xref:Cortex.Net.Types.ObservableCollection-1).
-- It will convert ISet<T> interface properties to [ObservableSet](xref:Cortex.Net.Types.ObservableSet).
+- It will convert ISet&lt;T&rt; interface properties to [ObservableSet](xref:Cortex.Net.Types.ObservableSet).
-- It will convert IDictionary<TKey,TValue> interface properties to [ObservableDictionary](xref:Cortex.Net.Types.ObservableDictionary).
+- It will convert IDictionary&lt;TKey,TValue&rt; interface properties to [ObservableDictionary](xref:Cortex.Net.Types.ObservableDictionary).
 - It cannot convert arrays and it will not convert collection properties that are declared as a concrete type instead of an instance.

 These rules might seem complicated at first sight, but you will notice that in practice they are very intuitive to work with.